Admissions » Summerspace Camps

 This camp is designed for girls with prior playing experience, preferably with travel, club or outside of school volleyball play.
 Students will work on improving their skill set in passing, setting, hitting and blocking.
 Students will be introduced to serve receive formation, along with 6 - 2 and 5 - 1 offense formation.

-Coach: Ron Stepien, SHA volleyball coach
+Coaches: J.T.
+Ripper and Ron Stepien, SHA volleyball coaches

 Financial assistance is available to students who meet the criteria for the Free or Reduced Federal Lunch program.
 For more information, call the Admissions Office, 834-2101 ext.
 311.